biospatial Compliance

 1. The Human Resources Department (or other designated department), users, and their supervisors are required to notify the Security Officer upon completion and/or termination of access needs and facilitating completion of the “Termination Checklist”.

-2. The Human Resources Department (if any), users, and supervisors are required to notify the Security Officer or the Information Security Help Desk (if any) to terminate a user's access rights if there is evidence or reason to believe the following (these incidents are also reported on an incident report and is filed with the Privacy Officer):
+2. The Human Resources Department (or other designated department), users, and supervisors are required to notify the Security Officer or the Information Security Help Desk (or other designated department) to terminate a user's access rights if there is evidence or reason to believe the following (these incidents are also reported on an incident report and is filed with the Privacy Officer):

 • The user has been using their access rights inappropriately;